Burnside Public School: After the opening

-As Burnside Homes began to increase in size, so did Burnside Public School's enrolment, with 559 children living on the grounds in 1936 - a majority of them attending Burnside.
+As Burnside Homes began to increase in size, so did Burnside Public School's enrolment, with 559 children living on the grounds in 1936 – a majority of them attending Burnside.
 The building was repaired and repainted in 1951.
 The school was reclassified from a central school in 1962, and most of the secondary students that were enrolled in Burnside were moved, and enrolled in Cumberland High School.
 In 1969, 540 children were enrolled at the school, 150 of which lived in the Burnside Homes.
 New welfare care policies introduced by the Burnside Homes, now known as UnitingCare Burnside, have led to the relocation of the children living there, and students in Burnside Public School currently are from the Burnside Homes.
 In the 1970s, over 400 children, separated into infant and primary students, were enrolled at Burnside.
-From 2021, the school has been under minor construction due to new LED lights being installed.
 Burnside currently has over 200 students enrolled.
 The school celebrated its 100th anniversary in 2022.

 Peter Catliffe was principal of the school from 2003 until 2015 until retiring.
-Gae Bromwich was principal from 2015 - 2022.
-Gill Bennet is currently the relieving principal of the school.
+Gae Bromwich was principal from 2015–2022.
+Gill Bennet was the relieving principal of the school from 2022, and became the official principal in April 2023 after Bromwich was permanently appointed as principal of Matthew Pearce Public School.
+It was officially announced by an email to parents and by the weekly newsletter.

 The school commemorates James Burns and James Murdoch through their sports teams, Burns and Murdoch.

 Campus

 Burnside Public School is located at 1 Masons Drive, North Parramatta, NSW.
 The campus is bounded by Cumberland Highway and Masons Drive, and is sitting on 2 hectares of land.
 Redeemer Baptist Church is situated to the west of Burnside, and The King's School Preparatory School is to its north-east.
-The land Burnside resides on (which was formerly owned by James Burns) is home to a number of other educational institutions, including Redeemer Baptist School, The King's School, Tara Anglican School for Girls, Garfield Barwick School for hearing-impaired children, Alan Walker College of Evangelism, and Uniting Theological College.
+The land Burnside resides on (which was formerly owned by James Burns) is home to a number of other educational institutions, including Redeemer Baptist School, The King's School, Tara Anglican School for Girls, Alan Walker College of Evangelism, and Uniting Theological College.

 Burnside has close relations to The King's School due to their close proximity, and often use their Preparatory School grounds for school events and activities.

 Student profile

 Students enrolled at Burnside Public School comes from a wide range of economic and cultural backgrounds.
-One of the 257 children currently enrolled are Aboriginal and/or Torre-Strait islander, and 61% of students in Burnside have a non-English speaking background.
+As of March 2020, 1 of the 257 children enrolled were Aboriginal and/or Torre-Strait islander, and 61% of the students in Burnside had a non-English speaking background.
 Students are required to wear a school uniform.